CI/CD Pipeline with GitHub Actions: Automate Deployments

-The Complete Workflow File
+The Full Workflow File

 name: CI/CD Pipeline